hexchat/documentation/settings.rst

 .. note::
    Type the path into your file browser to expand them into a full directory.

-Custom directories can be set with the :option:`-d` or :option:`--cfgdir` command line argument.
+Custom directories can be set with the `-d` or `--cfgdir` command line argument.

 On Windows there is a portable mode option which makes HexChat store settings inside of a :file:`\\config` subdir within the main installation folder.
 Though this option should only be used if you must for a portable drive or if you lack administrative priviliges for installation.